Research Artist Offers to

 * If any of your questions about any offer are not answered directly and completely, it's best to move on.

-* Once you get on one fee-based email, DM, or announcement list-- and especially if you pay to participate-- expect to receive many more sent by others.
+* Once you get on one fee-based email, DM, or announcement list-- and especially if you pay to participate-- chances are good that you will receive many more sent by others.

 For more detailed information about how to research and evaluate offers or invitations to pay for exposure, read Art Contests, Competitions, Offers & Shows Where You Pay Money or Send Art.